HAZberi/coding-problems-js/ALGO-Searching/Readme.md

   - Check if the returned list is sorted.
   - If the list is sorted, then its a valid Binary Search Tree.
 - With a (min-max) range of node values
+  - Use a series of checks before recursing subtrees.
+  - If there is no node, its a valid BST.
+  - If a minimum value is passed as an argument, check if its greater than the current node value.
+  - If a maximum value is passed as an argument, check if its smaller than